Member Login

 For both the above and similar cases, Qure Optimizer provides you with the accurate actual measurements of the benchmark so you can use your knowledge and skills to further reject recommendations that you find inefficient.
 We are proud that these cases are very rare.

-If you do encounter such a case, where Qure Optimizer’s recommendations have degraded a batch’s performance, we would highly appreciate your contacting This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it and providing all the relevant details so we can work on improving Qure and further minimizing such cases in future versions.
+If you do encounter such a case, where Qure Optimizer’s recommendations have degraded a batch’s performance, we would highly appreciate your contacting This email address is being protected from spambots.
+You need JavaScript enabled to view it. and providing all the relevant details so we can work on improving Qure and further minimizing such cases in future versions.